 In this work, artificial neural networks are trained to guarantee a sufficient sample size for the respective sensitivity analysis.
 A schematic layout of such a network is shown in Figure 7.
 It basically consists of an input layer, one or more hidden layers and an output layer.
-The number of neurons per layer, as well as the number of hidden layers, depends on the particular original model and cannot be generalised.
-The number of input neurons, as well as the number of output neurons, typically follows the number of input and output variables of the model to be mapped.
+The number of neurons per layer as well as the number of hidden layers depends on the particular original model and cannot be generalised.
+The number of input neurons as well as the number of output neurons typically follows the number of input and output variables of the model to be mapped.
 Each neuron of a layer is weighted connected to each neuron of the predecessor and successor layer.
-For a detailed description of neural networks in general and fitting function networks in particular, as well as their training and handling, see Rafiq et al. (2001) or Samarasinghe (2016).
-Note, that the utilization of an artificial neural network, such as employed in this work, represents only one potential approach among various approaches, such as, e.g., polynomial chaos expansion, to perform sensitivity analysis under the condition of a small data set.
-Here, the methods were exclusively chosen for the purpose to present proof of concept further methods will be investigated in subsequent work of the authors.
+For a detailed description of neural networks in general and fitting function networks in particular as well as their training and handling see, e.g., Rafiq et al. (2001) or Samarasinghe (2016).